florenzthedev/FFT-ASM/README.md

 This implementation is thread-safe with respect to its own operation.
 Multiple instances of the FFT function can safely run concurrently on separate threads, provided each instance operates on a different dataset.
 However, it does not include any internal synchronization and does not support concurrent calls operating on the same data.

 This implementation was written using AT&T syntax and is primarily intended to be compiled with `gcc`.
 A shared object library can be made by running `make` in the root project directory.
 This can then be linked against by adding the resulting `libfft_s.so` to your library search path and using the `-lfft_s` flag.
 Alternatively the source files can be integrated into a larger project directly or the library dynamically loaded.

+For tests and benchmarking please see the utility I made for that [here](https://github.com/florenzthedev/FourierTransformBenchmark).